csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The GIB program (Ginsberg, 1999) won the 2000 computer bridge championship quite decisively using the Monte Carlo method.
 Since then, other winning programs have followed GIB’s lead.
 GIB’s major innovation is using **explanation-based generalization** to compute

-EXPLANATION- BASED GENERALIZATION
+EXPLANATIONBASED GENERALIZATION

 and cache general rules for optimal play in various standard classes of situations rather than evaluating each situation individually.
 For example, in a situation where one player has the cards A-K-Q-J-4-3-2 of one suit and another player has 10-9-8-7-6-5, there are 7 × 6 = 42

 ways that the first player can lead from that suit and the second player can follow.
 But GIB treats these situations as just two: the first player can lead either a high card or a low card; the exact cards played don’t matter.
 With this optimization (and a few others), GIB can solve a 52-card, fully observable deal _exactly_ in about a second.
 GIB’s tactical accuracy makes up for its inability to reason about information.
 It finished 12th in a field of 35 in the par contest (involving just play of the hand, not bidding) at the 1998 human world championship, far exceeding the expectations of many human experts.

 There are several reasons why GIB plays at expert level with Monte Carlo simulation, whereas Kriegspiel programs do not.
 First, GIB’s evaluation of the fully observable version of the game is exact, searching the full game tree, while Kriegspiel programs rely on inexact heuristics.
-But far more important is the fact that in bridge, most of the uncertainty in the partially observable information comes from the randomness of the deal, not from the adver- sarial play of the opponent.
+But far more important is the fact that in bridge, most of the uncertainty in the partially observable information comes from the randomness of the deal, not from the adversarial play of the opponent.
 Monte Carlo simulation handles randomness well, but does not always handle strategy well, especially when the strategy involves the value of information.

 **Scrabble**: Most people think the hard part about Scrabble is coming up with good words, butSCRABBLE